Improving your Oral Hygiene

 2. Use an Electric Brush

 Electric brushes have been found by the American Dental Association to remove more plaque than a traditional toothbrush.
-The oscillation of these brushes is more effective their stationary counterparts, and is generally better for brushers who don’t commit to the full two minutes suggested when brushing twice a day.
+The oscillation of these brushes is more effective than their stationary counterparts, and is generally better for brushers who don’t commit to the full two minutes suggested when brushing twice a day.

 3. Use Fluoride Toothpaste and Mouthwash